 * "Interest" wrote: > Like this page --and I wonder how much heated air our gas dryer sucks out of our home?

-Craig: Thanks for your interest, "Interest", and yes: I really should do an estimate of how many BTUs worth (and the kilowatt-hour equivalent) of heated home air goes out the dryer vent --per (say) 10 degrees difference, outside air to heated home air --during (say) a 40 minute dryer run.
-I've a feeling it's dreadful much. ("Interest"'s comment is presented here as remembered, since I'm off-line as I compose this response.) --Okay: I did it --sort of.
+Craig: Thanks for your interest, "Interest", and per your suggestion, I did an estimate of how many BTUs worth (and the kilowatt-hour equivalent) of heated home air goes out the dryer vent --against the temperature difference between outside air and heated home air --during a 40 minute dryer run.
 Please see above.